noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/public-kernel.md

 Verify the next call on the callstack:
 * Verify `start.publicCallStack.length > 0` and (if not already done during the 'Base Case' logic above), pop 1 item off of `start.publicCallStack`.
-* Validate that `publicCall.functionSignature.isPrivate == false` (otherwise this is the wrong type of kernel circuit to be using).
+* Validate that `publicCall.functionData.isPrivate == false` (otherwise this is the wrong type of kernel circuit to be using).
 * Validate that this newly-popped  `publiceCallStackItemHash` corresponds to the `publicCall` data passed into this circuit:
     - Calculate the `publicInputsHashPreimage`, given the complexity that 'current' public data wasn't known to the caller at the time they made the call:
         - Include all data from `publicCall.publicInputs`, except for the data documented earlier in the Public Circuit ABI section.
     * Calculate `publicCallPublicInputsHash := hash(publicInputsHashPreimage);`
-    * Verify that `publicCallStackItemHash == hash(publicCall.functionSignature, publicCallPublicInputsHash, publicCall.callContext, etc...)`
+    * Verify that `publicCallStackItemHash == hash(publicCall.functionData, publicCallPublicInputsHash, publicCall.callContext, etc...)`
     * Recall, the structure of a callstack item:
     * ```js
       publicCall = {
-        functionSignature: {
+        functionData: {
           contractAddress,
           vkIndex,
           isPrivate,